(Pictured above, the 2022 NIR Project Area shown in Solid Orange. 2023 NIR Project Area shown in Dashed Orange.)

 Water Distribution System

-- The existing water mains are cast iron pipes and are shallower than desired.
-Hydrants, valves and other fittings are deteriorating and required replacement.
+• The existing water mains are cast iron pipes and are shallower than desired.
+Hydrants, valves and other fittings are deteriorating and require replacement.

 Details: